 Permanent residents in Australia can attend state schools for ‘free’ (although technically they aren’t totally ‘free’ from fees, but I’ll come to that in a minute).

 Residents who are on certain types of temporary visas, however, may find that their state/territory of residence charges an annual fee for state schooling.
 This information is changeable, and each state has its own rules, fees and exclusions, so rather than publish something that is quickly going to be out of date, I suggest that you run an Internet search for ‘state school fees’ with your visa type and the state you’re moving to (not all states/territories charge but an increasing number of them do).
-It’s also worth talking to your migration agent, if you have one, as they will be able to advise on your visa choice and the best path for you to become permanent residents if that is your end goal (if you don’t have an agent, I highly recommend Veronika Hurbis of Sort Out My Visa).
+It’s also worth talking to your migration agent, if you have one, as they will be able to advise on your visa choice and the best path for you to become permanent residents if that is your end goal (if you don’t have an agent, I highly recommend you check out my resources page.)